 Supporters praised Brown as a "man of the people" who has a genuine message of unity.
 "He strikes my heart," Ward 8 activist Absalom Jordan said.
 "He talks about making this city like it used to be.
 We were a community at one time."

 Brown, 40, was born in Germany and grew up in Washington, graduating from Mackin Catholic High School.
-After college and then Widener University School of Law in Delaware, he worked for various Washington law firms, though he has not passed the bar exam, and serves as managing partner at Alcalde & Fay.
+After college and law school, he worked for various Washington law firms, though he has not passed the bar exam, and serves as managing partner at Alcalde & Fay.
 He also is a member of the D.C.
 Boxing and Wrestling Commission and serves as president of a foundation bearing his father's name.